starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## RSI Launcher Manual Update
-- Download the [latest](https://robertsspaceindustries.com/download) RSI Launcher installer
+1. Download the [latest](https://robertsspaceindustries.com/download) RSI Launcher installer
-- Wine:
-  - Open a terminal and run `~/Games/star-citizen/sc-launch.sh shell`
+2. Enter a [Wine maintenance shell](Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) for your prefix using the `sc-launch.sh` script.
-  - Then run the following command
+3. Then run the following command:
     ```
     WINEDLLOVERRIDES="dxwebsetup.exe,dotNetFx45_Full_setup.exe=d" wine ~/path/to/your/installer /S
     ```